Top 9 Most Common Spoofing Attacks And How To Prevent From It?

 - Always keep on your computer firewall, install anti malware software.

-- By selecting the “View” tab in File Explorer and ticking the box to reveal file extensions, you may override Windows’ default configuration that hides file extensions. at least you ‘ll be aware to detect them and prevent those harmful files from being downloaded.
+- You can override Windows’ default setting that hides file extensions by choosing the “View” tab in File Explorer and ticking the box to expose file extensions.
+At least you’ll be alert enough to spot them and stop those dangerous files from downloading.

 Conclusion:- Nowadays Spoofing is a term that is most frequently used to describe cyber-crime.
 Spoofing attacks occurs each time when a fraudster or online scammer poses as someone or something they are actually not.